VerdantLeaf/RISC-V/README.md

 ## Current status:

-- EX stage high level design begun
+- EX stage design completed, waiting on testbench
 - IF and ID stages, as well as all submodules, are completed and testbenched
 - CPU defaults to 4KB of instruction memory
 - Data memory utilizes a 1R/1RW port setup to enable standard data memory for now, but Von Neumann memory in the future